 Front of House help

-For every show, visually impaired patrons can call Ticketmaster on 09 970 9745 any time before 5pm on the day of the show and they will make sure the front of house team is aware of your needs.
+Visually-impaired patrons can call Ticketmaster on 09 970 9745 any time before 5pm on the day of the show to ask them to alert front of house staff at the venue of your arrival and needs.

 Guide dogs are welcome at all our venues.